Tour of Two Forests Double Century

 But wait!
 To encourage myself, I read some reports I wrote from 7-8 years ago (including the Death Valley Double), just as a reminder that riding on little training was nothing to be daunted by.
 And true to form, I was recovering from my head cold really quickly (echinacea and nasal-pulsatile irrigation work wonders), so by Friday, I was feeling good except for a minor stuffy nose.
 And I managed to get a whopping 5 hours of sleep before the ride this time (instead of my usual 0-4… and yes, this was in the car), so and felt relatively well-rested upon waking up in the morning for the ride.

-A mass start ensued at 6:15am, involving about 150 of us all.
+There was a mass start at 6:15 a.m. with about 150 cyclists.
 At this time the crisp air was in the high 50s, and wearing long tights, armwarmers, and a thin headband, I was very comfortable.
 The start was late enough that the sun had just broken the horizon, and no headlights were needed in the morning, just a tailight.

 At Mile 81 was the official “lunch” stop, and though I still felt fairly good, I could not resist chucking down a can of Pepsi.
 I did resist the plentiful Subway sandwiches on hand, which surprised one of the cheery Planet Ultra volunteers hosting the checkpoint.
 “Large sandwiches seem to make me fall asleep,” I explained, mentally recalling incidences in last year’s Climb to Kaiser and the 2002 Heartbreak Double.
 So I soldiered on with a single cookie in my mouth instead.